openstack/puppet-openstack-guide/doc/source/contributor/ci.rst

      - Description
      - Voting
      - What to do in case of failure
-   * - gate-puppet-puppet-lint
+   * - puppet-openstack-lint
      - It makes sure the code follows recommended `Puppet style guidelines
        <http://docs.puppetlabs.com/guides/style_guide.html>`__
      - Yes
      - Read the job logs to see where the code does not follow the Puppet lint style.
-   * - gate-puppet-puppet-syntax-4
+   * - puppet-openstack-syntax-4
      - Syntax checks for Puppet manifests, templates, and Hiera YAML.
 The jobs run on the latest Puppet 4.x release.
      - Yes
      - Read the job logs to see where the code does not follow the Puppet syntax style.
-   * - gate-puppet-puppet-unit-{4.8}
+   * - puppet-openstack-unit-{4.8}
      - RSpec tests for Puppet manifests.
      - Yes
      - Read the job logs to see where the tests are failing. `More documentation about RSpec <http://rspec-puppet.com/tutorial/>`__
-   * - gate-puppet-puppet-unit-latest
+   * - puppet-openstack-unit-latest
      - RSpec tests for Puppet manifests.
 The jobs run on the latest version of Puppet.
 It aims to be experimental to track any work to do in the module to be compatible with the latest release of Puppet.